-- (a) The Group leases various assets including part of office buildings and plant.
+(a) The Group leases various assets including part of office buildings and plant.
 Rental contracts are typically made for periods within 1 to 20 years.
-Lease terms are negotiated on an individual basis and contain a wide range of different terms and conditions.
-To protect the lessor's ownership rights on the leased assets, leased assets may not be used as security for borrowing purposes. - (b) For the three-month and nine-month periods ended September 30, 2022 and 2021, the Group recognized rent income in the amount of NT\$4,058 thousand, NT\$2,227 thousand, NT\$12,236 thousand and NT\$6,824 thousand respectively, based on the operating lease agreement, which does not include variable lease payments.
+Lease terms are

+- negotiated on an individual basis and contain a wide range of different terms and conditions.
+To protect the lessor's ownership rights on the leased assets, leased assets may not be used as security for borrowing purposes. - (b) For the 2022 and 2021, the Group recognized rent income in the amount of NT\$16,356 thousand and NT\$10,924 thousand respectively, based on the operating lease agreement, which does not include variable lease payments.